mbo2olivier/mukadi-chartjs-builder/README.md

 Mukadi Chart Builder
 ====================

-Generate beautiful and fully customised charts directly from data stored in your DB.
+Generate beautiful and fully customised charts directly from SQL query.
 The `mukadi/chartjs-builder`library use [Chart.js](https://www.chartjs.org/) for displaying charts and [PDO](http://php.net/manual/fr/class.pdo.php) for querying data in your database.

 ## Installation